My Role & Activities

 Overview

-GetHarley is a digital skincare platform offering personalised consultations and medical-grade product recommendations.
+GetHarley is a telehealth platform offering online consultations and medical-grade product sales.
 As a UX Designer, I led the redesign of key booking flows and interface components to improve mobile usability, boost engagement, and deliver a premium digital experience that reflects the brand’s values.

 Landing page